 At 11, your daughter’s brain is still developing.
-She can grasp abstract concepts and is starting to understand shades of gray in the world, rather seeing things in black and white.
-But she may not fully understand all the consequences of her actions yet.
+They can grasp abstract concepts and is starting to understand shades of gray in the world, rather seeing things in black and white.
+But they may not fully understand all the consequences of their actions yet.

-Her academic performance may be uneven, and her interests could shift, even though her attention span is longer.
-She may start learning mathematical concepts like variables, ratios, and negative numbers, and start reading books that are more challenging.
-She might also be reading or writing independently.
+Their academic performance may be uneven, and their interests could shift, even though their attention span is longer.
+They may start learning mathematical concepts like variables, ratios, and negative numbers, and start reading books that are more challenging.
+They might also be reading or writing independently.

-Your daughter will also be developing her ability to think logically and solve problems systematically.
-She should be able to understand and consider others’ points of view.
+Your daughter will also be developing their ability to think logically and solve problems systematically.
+They should be able to understand and consider others’ points of view.

-She should understand how her behavior affects others and have a sense of what’s right and wrong.
+They should understand how their behavior affects others and have a sense of what’s right and wrong.
 However, the emotional ups and downs of adolescence may disrupt this process from time to time.

 Your Daughter’s Relationships

 At 11, your daughter will likely start spending more time with friends and less time with your family.
-She may start to assert her own identity and push back against your authority, leading to potential conflicts.
+They may start to assert their own identity and push back against your authority, leading to potential conflicts.

 At this age, friendships may be based more on shared values and trust rather than just common interests.
-Having friends among her peers can help her navigate the emotional ups and downs of adolescence.
+Having friends among their peers can help them navigate the emotional ups and downs of adolescence.
 Romantic interest in others might start to emerge around this time.

-She might also become more self-conscious about her body at this age.
-Some of this is going to be a natural result of the changes she’s undergoing.
+They might also become more self-conscious about their body at this age and the new awareness they all have at this age.
+It is important to reassure your daughter that age and progression of puberty is a spectrum and genetics is important.
+Some of the new awareness is going to be a natural result of the changes they’re undergoing.
 But sometimes, these concerns can lead to problems like eating disorders and body image issues.

-Your daughter might start trying to emphasize her individuality by changing how she dresses, what she listens to, watches or reads, or how she looks.
-Her friends may offer her a friendly environment to try out new ideas.
+Your daughter might start trying to emphasize their individuality by changing how they dress, what they listen to, watch or read, or how they look.
+Their friends may offer them a friendly environment to try out new ideas.